 The History of Baronet

-Over 85 years and three generations later, Baronet Coffee continues to operate using the founder’s simple business philosophy – “provide customers with the highest quality coffee and continually exceed their service expectations, and you will have a customer for life.”
+Over 90 years and four generations later, Baronet Coffee continues to operate using the founder’s simple business philosophy – “provide customers with the highest quality coffee and continually exceed their service expectations, and you will have a customer for life.”
 We welcome you to taste the tradition of Baronet Coffee.
 We’re sure you’ll find its rich character mirrors the commitment of two brothers who used to say, ‘One cup invites another.’”

 Isedore and Nathan Goldsmith founded the MANHATTAN COFFEE AND SUGAR COMPANY in 1918.
 The warehouse was located in Long Island City, and the business consisted of a truck from which the brothers sold bulk coffee and sugar, door to door.
 By 1930, the company had a fleet of 13 trucks and 20 employees.
 The grim days of the Great Depression made one thing clear- quality coffee was a luxury Americans could always afford.